flpvsk/flpvsk.com/site-flpvsk.com/pages/blog/2019-03-08-control-effort-in-api-design/index.md

 through.

-Sometimes we get caught up "drilling" our flat high-level API to extract the functionality that is already there underneath.
-That's a sign that we might need to change our approach.
+Sometimes we get caught up "drilling" our flat high-level API to extract the functionality that is burried underneath.
+That's the sign that we might need to change our approach.
 Remember there's *a much larger set of use cases* that we might be able to support with a lower-level API.
 Extracting each use case one by one leads to bloated design and *more work* from you as an API designer.

 ---

-If you'd like to learn more about different approaches to GUI development, check out [this Code Podcast episode][code-ui-ep] I made.
+If you'd like to learn more about different approaches to GUI development, check out [this Code Podcast episode.][code-ui-ep]

 This article is based on an API Design talk I made.
 You can find [the video of that talk here.][api-design-talk]